epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

 ## API object types

-In this section I will outline the most important types of objects in the API, and the functions that these objects perform.
+In this section I will outline the most important types of objects in the API, and the functions that they perform.

-**Important note:** Some of the objects contain fields whose values are 64-bit integers.
+**Important note:** Some of the objects in the API contain fields whose values are 64-bit integers.
 While big integers are perfectly valid in JSON, the standard JavaScript [JSON parser](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) and [serializer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify)